-The No Asshole Rule analyzes the impact of assholes on the workplace.
-Robert Sutton says that while it can provide short term benefits for the assholes, it’s highly poisonous and companies should never tolerate assholes.
+In The No Asshole Rule, author Robert Sutton analyzes the impact of assholes in the workplace.
+The auhtor says that while some skilled asshole can provide short term benefits for the company, they are highly poisonous for morale and culture, and companies should never tolerate them.

 - Bullet Summary

 - Full Summary

 - Asshole behavior can provide some benefits for the individual as we mistake aggression for high status

 - However assholes poison the environment and leave people and companies worse off

 - Assholes are often cowards as they abuse down the organizational hierarchy and brown-nose upward

 - Some companies tolerate assholes because they might be talented